View Categories

 EFFECT OF GLOBALIZATION ON INDIAN ECONOMY

-• Increase in Foreign Trade – India’s share in world trade has gone up significantly in post globalization.
+• Increase in Foreign Trade: India’s share in world trade has gone up significantly post-globalization.

-• Increase in Foreign investment – Govt. started encouraging the entry of foreign investment, which resulted in an increase in FDI and FPI.
+• Increase in Foreign Investment: The government started encouraging the entry of foreign investment, which resulted in an increase in FDI and FPI.

-• Increase in Foreign Exchange Reserves – foreign exchange reserves of India hovering around US$ 480 billion at end March 2020.
+• Increase in Foreign Exchange Reserves: The foreign exchange reserves of India hovered around US$ 480 billion at the end March 2020.

 Negative Effect

-• Loss of Domestic industries – Because of better quality and low cost of foreign goods, foreign competition has increased in India.
+• Loss of Domestic Industries: Because of the better quality and low cost of foreign goods, foreign competition has increased in India.

 Globalization: A Perspective on its Advocacy for Indian Economy